 After about 20 minutes or so, I started descending along the other, west route.
 Many groups were on their way up so at some places I had to step aside the route to let them pass.

 This is an example of mass mountain tourism.
 If you want to experience solitude in mountains, this is not a place for you.
 Some groups were of 12-15 people, so tightly roped that they hardly had enough space in between them to make longer steps.
 It looked really ridiculous to me, and it seems the same feeling had the guide of one of the groups.
-But he was making a good money, so all was good for him.
+But he was making good money, so everything was good for him.

-But one guide was working hard: he had only one customer, obviously with a deep pocket, a rather heavy women who simply could not walk.
+But one guide was working hard: he had only one customer, obviously with a deep pocket, a rather heavy woman who simply could not walk.
 Instead of leaning forward, which is normal when you go up, she was actually leaning backward.
 So the guide was really earning his money that day; he and the rope between them were the only things that kept her from falling back.
 It was a tugging in the real sense.